Jengamon/rust_skeleton/README.md

 First you create something that implements `bot::PokerBot`.
 Then you pass it to the `runner::Runner` along with the address to connect to, and the number of threads the ThreadPool is allowed to use.
 [This is hard-capped at 16.
 Any higher number will panic.]

+Until I mark the major version as 1, `PokerBot` and `Runner` are completely allowed to change as I please, but most of the rest of the package should be pretty stable as is.

+The highest log level I will use is trace, so if you compile to ignore those, you should easily be able to control how much you output.